 We have an article about anal sex in marriage, and why it has no place, and why there does not need to be a dogmatic declaration from the Vatican about it.
 The Magisterium holds all of Scripture to be true, and the Bible says it's wrong (Rom 1:24 etc).
 Period.

 No good Catholic "adores" sex.
 Adoration is a specific type of worship reserved for God alone.
 Pope John Paul II would not advocate that, neither would any good Catholic, including one who advocate TOB.

 The name TOB is somewhat strange as 'theology' comes from the Greek words Theos and Logos, the study of God.
 Whereby TOB is about our bodies, sexuality and reproduction.

 The word "Logos" primarily means "The Word" which of course is God.
 However, the Word of God is the Bible, so that a more accurate definition of Theology is the study of the Word of God, which most certainly includes sex.
 The Bible has a lot to say about sex and a lot to say about relationships between a man and wife.
-It was an incredible advance in the study of the Bible for the Catholic Church, through Pope John Paul II the Great, to endeavour to study what God had to say about love, relationships and sex... particularly in light of the competing demonic sexual revolution which was raging at the same time.
-The Church could no longer turn a blind eye to sex, nor could it respond with the rigid "puritanical" approach it took in the prior century... it was time to face this issue head on, from a biblical perspective and Pope John Paul II did so, and I would assert that he did so with flying colours.
+It was an incredible advance in the study of the Bible for the Catholic Church, through Pope John Paul II the Great, to endeavour to study what God had to say about love, relationships and sex, particularly in light of the competing demonic sexual revolution which was raging at the same time.
+The Church could no longer turn a blind eye to sex, nor could it respond with the rigid "puritanical" approach it took in the prior century.
+It was time to face this issue head on, from a biblical perspective and Pope John Paul II did so, magnificently.

 But the main thing is not as clearly mentioned, the purpose of intercourse is the birth of children.